saultyevil/Snake/README.md

 ## Tabulated Opacities

 To calculate the Rosseland Mean Opacity, either the Rosseland Mean Opacity is found using 4D interpolation provided by the Opal Opacity tables, or the Rosseland Mean Opacity is calculated using 2D interpolation over a table created by the `create_opacity_table.py` script located in the `libs` directory.
 Usage of this script can be found by invoking it with the `-h` switch.

+When specifying the opacity table to use, if `GN93Hz` is given (the Opal table), then Snake will calculate the Rosseland Mean Opacity using 4D interpolation from Opal over the variables R, T, X and Z. Providing any other table name will result in 2D interpolation using GSL over the variables R and T.

 ## Acknowledgements